nateyolles/aem-granite-rendercondition-demo/README.md

 - custom render condition based off the current day
 - customer render condition based off the resource path evaluated with JSP Expression Language (EL)

+See [http://www.nateyolles.com/blog/2016/07/aem-granite-custom-render-conditions](http://www.nateyolles.com/blog/2016/07/aem-granite-custom-render-conditions) for a detailed description of how Granite render conditions work.

 ## Modules

 The main parts of the template are: